 Start with the desired weight

 Any adjustable dumbell set offers a range of weights.
-Determine the amount of weight needed for your exercise routine – if the dumbbells fit your entire routine, you’re more likely to use your purchase regularly.
+Determine the amount of weight needed for your exercise routine – if the dumbbells fit your entire routine, you’re more likely to use them regularly.
 Adjustable dumbbell sets that offer more weight carry a higher price point, so choose carefully to avoid wasting money.

 Consider types of exercise

-To help you determine how much weight you should purchase in your set, think about your exercise plans.
+To help you determine how much weight you should get in your set, think about your exercise plans.
 If you plan to do mostly arm exercises with the weights, a smaller maximum weight fills your needs.
 Exercises such as bench press and squats require larger amounts of weight.

 Understanding the minimum weight increments and weight ranges for the weight plates within your dumbbell set helps you pick the right set.